This applies to:

 The best option for sharing documents with people outside your organization, for example, when you’d like to share a finalized document with a client (where they will have read-only access to the file), is the QorusDocs ‘Share and Track’.
 If your client has requested otherwise, or you just need to simply attach the file – you can do that too with the QorusDocs Add-in for Outlook (as explained below).

-The best option for sharing documents with people inside your organization, for example, an automated template or a stand-alone document with a coworker who has a QorusDocs license, is the QorusDocs ‘Get a Link’.
+The best option for sharing documents with people inside your organization, for example, an automated template or a stand-alone document with a coworker who has a QorusDocs license, is the QorusDocs ‘Preview Links’.
 Alternatively, you could share a link to access the file directly in the underlying source system (also as explained below).

 The QorusDocs Add-in for Outlook supports attaching one or more files to your outgoing email messages, and even converting them to PDF first for files that are in Word or PowerPoint format.
-However, ‘Get a Link’ or copying a link from the ‘Info’ window are supported in all the QorusDocs Add-ins as well as in Hub Central.
+However, ‘Preview Links’ or copying a link from the ‘Info’ window are supported in all the QorusDocs Add-ins as well as in Hub Central.

 In this article, we'll explain how to: